- Wage Gap between men and women by the numbers

 - Research also shows wage penalties for married mothers compared with married fathers (i.e., husbands of working wives) or single workers.
 An is that gender norms expect different behavior in men and women in the workplace.

 - The 2016 White House Report found no difference by sex among younger workers (aged 25–34) in terms of their overall attitudes toward work.

-The factors that affect the wages of men and women
+The factors that affect the wage gap between men and women

 In 2015, “Gender Earnings Differences in the European Union” was published by Eurofound.